 It’s time to vote in our “Getting Around Our Fair City” round of Curious Boston questions.

-So, what makes a good Curious Boston question?
+support wbur today So, what makes a good Curious Boston question?
 Here here some guidelines that might help: Keep it local: Questions should be relevant to Boston and the area.
 Example of a local question: How many times a year does The Constitution leave its moorings?
-Make it clear: Please read your question carefully to be sure it […]
+Make it clear: Please read your question carefully to […]